 - Average Wait Time: Average time callers waited for their call to be answered.

 - Longest Wait Time - longest time a caller waited for their call to be answered.

 - Average Abandon Time: Average time callers waited for their call to be answered before hanging up (it does not include short-abandoned calls and the hang-up cause is “waiting”).

 Note: Previously, the calculation of the Average Abandon Time included short abandons.
 With the release of the Service Level Dashboard in Explore, short abandons are no longer part of this calculation.
 This is because short-abandons are not abandoned calls and taking them into account was lowering the average and, consequently, skewing the results.

-Below the wait time metrics, you can see in the Service Level dashboard:
+Below the wait time metrics, you can see the Inbound Service Level metrics: